Copy a database store

 Description

 This command will create a copy of a database.
-If your labels, properties, or relationships contain dots or commas, you can use ` to escape them, e.g. My,label. property .
+If your labels, properties, or relationships contain dots or commas, you can use backticks to quote them, e.g. My,label, My.property.
 A file named <database-name>-schema.cypher, containing the schema commands needed to recreate indexes/constraints on the copy, will be created.

 From Neo4j 5.20 onwards, you can use the --copy-schema option to automatically copy the schema.
 Indexes will be built the first time the database is started.
 This option can copy the schema from any 4.4 and 5.x version to 5.20 and later versions.